 5. Give them something to take home – A “You Survived Wacky Wednesday” certificate is fun to send home with your piano student.
 Include a small candy or other treat and you’ll have them bouncing out of your studio with glee!

 But what about your Monday, Tuesday, Thursday and Friday piano kids?!
-Not to worry… Wacky Wednesday can also be Manic Monday, Twisted Tuesday, Thoroughly Nutty Thursday or Foolish Friday.
+Not to worry… Wacky Wednesday can also be Magical Monday, Twisted Tuesday, Thoroughly Nutty Thursday or Foolish Friday.
 Give it a try… I’m betting your week will fly by!